YouTube CPM: 7 Factors Affecting Your Channel's Revenue

 YouTube's automated systems scan your video's title, description, tags, thumbnail, and actual audio/video content.
 Even borderline content can get flagged.
 Following YouTube's Community Guidelines and advertiser guidelines is the best way to protect your CPM.

-3. Make videos over 8 minutes — this unlocks mid-roll ads for additional revenue
+- Make videos over 8 minutes, which unlocks mid-roll ads for additional revenue

 FAQs